CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Languages: 30 points
 --------------------
-Does it use CoffeScript?
+Does it use CoffeeScript?
-    1 to 5 points
+    5 points

 Does it use Python?
-    1 to 5 points
+    5 points

 Does it use 2 or more languages?
 	10 points